carpentries-lab/python-aos-lesson/setup.md

 >
 > Create a new environment called `pyaos-lesson` and install the packages there:
 > ~~~
-> $ conda create -n pyaos-lesson jupyter xarray dask netCDF4 cartopy cmocean cmdline_provenance
+> $ conda create -n pyaos-lesson jupyter xarray dask netCDF4 cartopy cmocean cmdline_provenance defopt
 > ~~~
 > {: .language-bash}
 >